julienlag/samToPolyA/README.md

     Note: minAcontent affects both the A tail and the upstream A stretch.

+- **discardInternallyPrimed** = when enabled, the program will try to avoid outputting false polyA sites arising from internal mis-priming during the cDNA library construction.
+This option is particularly useful if your cDNA was oligo-dT primed.

+    Default: disabled.

+    Requires option **genomeFasta** to be set.

-- **minUpMisPrimeAlength** (integer) = minimum length of genomic A stretch immediately upstream a putative site required to call a false positive (presumably due to internal RT priming), and hence not report the corresponding site in the output.
+- **minUpMisPrimeAlength** (integer) (ignored if **discardInternallyPrimed** is not set) = minimum length of genomic A stretch immediately upstream a putative site required to call a false positive (presumably due to internal RT priming), and hence not report the corresponding site in the output.

     Default: '10'.

-- **genomeFasta** (string) = path to multifasta of genome (+ spike-in sequences if applicable), used to extract upstream genomic sequence.
+- **genomeFasta** (string) (valid only if **discardInternallyPrimed** is set)= path to multifasta of genome (+ spike-in sequences if applicable), used to extract upstream genomic sequence.

+    **Note**: You need write access to the directory containing this file, as the included Bio::DB::Fasta module will create a genomeFasta.index file if it doesn't exist.

 ## OUTPUT